 But let’s launch this boat, shall we?

 As you can see, the title screen shows nothing more than the image of a submarine resurfacing featuring an adequate theme music.
 It’s not bad and the theme sets a good atmosphere for the game.

 Then we have the mission selection screen, where we can choose between 10 missions to play.
-We can take control between an US 688 class sub or a Soviet ALFA class, except in the first mission, where we can also take control of a 700 class (but it’s absolutely identical to the 688 sub).
+We can take control between an US 688 class sub or a Soviet ALFA class, except in the 1st mission, where we can also take control of a 700 class (but it’s absolutely identical to the 688 sub).

 After choosing which mission to undertake, you then have access to the configuration panel, where you can dial up your modem for multiplayer matches (if available) and/or choose your difficulty level.

 As you can guess, this game occurs during the height of the Cold War and the majority of the missions are between the US and Soviet forces.
-The missions, while being only ten, are very varied, ranging from training to surveillance to open naval battles.
+The missions, while being only 10, are very varied, ranging from training to surveillance to open naval battles.

 At the start of every mission, you’re required to go to the radio room to receive your orders and objectives and then you can properly start your mission.